dvb-ece-cpp/ece4203_lab3/README.md

 </li>

 <li>
-Create a Verilog module to represent the schematic.
+Create a Verilog module to represent the schematic, which you will need to figure out from the timing diagram.
 It should use a single flip-flop and a single logic gate.

 - Inputs: A, clk
 - Outputs: X, Y